Shopify/kubeaudit/README.md

     automount-service-account-token: deny           # Set to `allow` to skip auditing potential vulnerability
     read-only-root-filesystem-false: deny           # Set to `allow` to skip auditing potential vulnerability
     non-default-deny-ingress-network-policy: deny   # Set to `allow` to skip auditing potential vulnerability
     non-default-deny-egress-network-policy: deny    # Set to `allow` to skip auditing potential vulnerability
+    namespace-host-network: deny                    # Set to `allow` to skip auditing potential vulnerability
+    namespace-host-IPC: deny                        # Set to `allow` to skip auditing potential vulnerability
+    namespace-host-PID: deny                        # Set to `allow` to skip auditing potential vulnerability
 ```

 <a name="contribute" />